marsgroves/Networking/README.md

 <i>Layer 4 Transport examples include SPX, TCP, UDP.</i>

 NETWORK (LAYER 3)

 Layer 3 provides switching and routing technologies, creating logical paths, known as virtual circuits, for transmitting data from node to node.
+Routing and forwarding are functions of this layer, as well as addressing, internetworking, error handling, congestion control and packet sequencing.